 You operate across multiple sectors; can you shed a little light on which are keeping you busy at the present?

 The initial stages of the Covid-19 pandemic sent more than a shiver down the spine the world over.
 As airplanes were grounded and businesses closed the skies looked more than empty.
 The Irish Government were quick to release a list of essential businesses that could remain operational during this time and Medical Device Manufacturers were key to this list.
-While we had no choice but to reduce the work force in line with the reduction in Aerospace orders we found there was an increase in demand from our Medical Device customers.
-For example we manufacture tooling for PPE on medical-grade facemasks, a key element in the fight against the virus.
-There were many enquiries surrounding the production of components for ventilators and indeed we won new business during this period also for the production of a component for Corona Testing machine.
+While we had no choice but to reduce the workforce in line with the reduction in Aerospace orders, we found there was an increase in demand from our Medical Device customers.
+For example, we manufacture tooling for PPE on medical-grade facemasks, a key element in the fight against the virus.
+There were many enquiries surrounding the production of components for ventilators and indeed we won new business during this period also for the production of a component for Corona testing machines.

 How does your supply chain support your ambitions and service standards?

-On both sides of the supply chain in and out of Takumi the systems that we have in place have always ensured we are well supported.
+On both sides of the supply chain in and out of Takumi, the systems that we have in place have always ensured we are well supported.
 Our delivery programs with our customers are well managed and overseen by excellent quality procedures.
-Digitalisation of processes between Quality Depts and Shipping ensure on time delivery schedules are met.
-Our facility allows us to hold stocks of materials which supports Production schedules.
-We are not constrained in any way by our supply chain which assists the relatively generous programs in place with our customers.
+The digitalisation of processes between Quality Depts and Shipping ensures on-time delivery schedules are met.
+Our facility allows us to hold stocks of materials that support production schedules.
+We are not constrained in any way by our supply chain, which assists the relatively generous programs in place with our customers.

 What goals/objectives have you personally set for Takumi Precision Engineering for the short and long term?

-One of the goals that this pandemic has certainly amplified within in Takumi is the need to diversify our offering as it is vital that no one sector of our business exposes us as vulnerable.
-We do not want to have all our eggs in the metaphorical basket.
+One of the goals that this pandemic has certainly amplified within Takumi is the need to diversify our offering, as it is vital that no one sector of our business exposes us as vulnerable.
+We do not want to have all our eggs in one metaphorical basket.